-We have audited the accompanying consolidated balance sheets of China Yuchai International Limited and subsidiaries as of December 31, 2006 and 2007, and the related consolidated statements of operations, stockholders' equity and comprehensive income, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheet of China Yuchai International Limited and subsidiaries as of December 31, 2007, and the related consolidated statements of income, shareholders' equity and comprehensive income, and cash flows for the years ended December 31, 2006 and 2007.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United Sates).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of China Yuchai International Limited and subsidiaries as of December 31, 2006 and 2007, and the results of their operations and their cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of China Yuchai International Limited and subsidiaries at December 31, 2007, and the results of their operations and their cash flows for the years ended December 31, 2006 and 2007, in conformity with U.S. generally accepted accounting principles.

-As more fully described in Note 5 and Note 34 to the consolidated financial statements, on December 25, 2007 a subsidiary of the Company purchased a 100% equity interest in Guangxi Yulin Hotel Company Ltd ("Yulin Hotel Company") from certain related parties in contemplation of the settlement of loans due from Yuchai Marketing Company Limited (YMCL), which is also a related party.
+As more fully described in Note 5, Note 32 and Note 33(e) to the consolidated financial statements, on December 25, 2007 a subsidiary of the Company purchased a 100% equity interest in Guangxi Yulin Hotel Company Ltd ("Yulin Hotel Company") from certain related parties in contemplation of the settlement of loans due from Yuchai Marketing Company Limited ("YMCL"), which is also a related party.
 The recoverability of the loans due from YMCL was previously considered impaired and a loss provision and corresponding valuation allowance in the amount of Rmb 203 million was recognized during the year ended December 31, 2005.
 Although management of the Company has concluded the subsidiary of the Company is the legal owner of the shares in Yulin Hotel Company and the subsidiary also bears the risks and rewards of ownership in the corresponding operations of Yulin Hotel Company as of December 25, 2007, the transfer of the equity interest was subject to the approval of the appropriate government regulatory agency in the People's Republic of China.
 Consequently, no recovery for the previously recorded impairment loss on the loans due from YMCL has been recognized in the Company's consolidated financial statements as of December 31, 2007.
 The approval was subsequently obtained on January 13, 2009.